Central America · Experience & Culture Market

 Xela (Quetzaltenango)

 Guatemala’s educational capital.
 Surrounded by 10 volcanoes.
-Second-largest city.
-Five universities.
 Very cheap — full monthly living for $400–$500.
-Less touristy and more authentically Guatemalan than Antigua.
-Pop Wuj language school integrates Spanish study with community volunteering.
-Popular with teachers who want the most authentic experience with minimal tourist infrastructure.
+The most authentic Guatemalan experience with minimal tourist infrastructure.

 Xela guide →